 The Department is committed to developing a plan for retrospective review that takes account of the needs and views of regulated entities and the public as a whole.
-Accordingly, before preparing its draft plan, the Department solicited the views of the public on how it might best undertake a retrospective review process.
+Accordingly, before preparing its final plan, the Department twice solicited the views of the public on how it might best undertake a retrospective review process.

 On March 1, 2011, the Department published a Request for Information in the Federal Register (Reducing Regulatory Burden; Retrospective Review Under E.O.
 13563, 76 Fed.
 Reg.
-11163), with a 30-day comment period running through March 31. <http://edocket.access.gpo.gov/2011/pdf/2011-4513.pdf>.
-The notice solicited public comment on:
+11163), with a 30-day comment period running through March 31.
+The notice solicited public comment on strategies for promoting meaningful periodic review, factors for prioritizing rules for review, and suggested candidate rules that could be updated or modified to better accomplish the Department's mission.